Our unique approach of deconstruction versus demolition paves the way for a regenerative process to unfold.

 Conceptualized from the organic architecture movement, the main house was handcrafted inside the site’s old woodworking shop in the late 70s.
 A curved roof engineered by Kendrick Kellogg and designed by Shanna Kellogg was constructed and used to tie all pieces of the property together.

-The house took several years to plan out and to build, all with local artists and craftspeople.
+The house took almost a decade to plan out and to build, all with local artists and craftspeople.
 45 years later, it yearned for care, similar craft, and updates to bring it back to its original intention, while meeting the demands of Encinitas’ changing climate.

-Unfold was lucky to track down the original builder, Pat McGriff, and include him as an artist on the project’s guild as Unfold01’s concept emerged.
+UNFOLD was lucky to track down the original builder, Pat McGriff, and include him as an artist on the project.
+The main house and artist flat will serve as UNFOLD’s first artist residency and a place for salons about regenerative design.

 Land Acknowledgment: This project rests on the traditional village sites of the Kumeyaay/Kumiais tribes.
 Learn more about Native Land.

-Co-Created with: URC West, MHW Design, Ritual Architecture, Trace Controls, Engebretson Electric, RANA, California Deck Pros, Jason Lane, Nick Pourfard, Ren Ceramics, Tend Living, Aaron Glasson, Miki Iwasaki, Laura Huerta, Brillan De La Cerda, GAD Art & Fabrication, Cara Golden, Margaret R. Thompson, Steve Hartzog, Sasha Seyb, Ben Medansky, Pat McGriff
+Co-Created with: URC West, MHW Design, Ritual Architecture, Trace Controls, Engebretson Electric, RANA, California Deck Pros, Jason Lane, Nick Pourfard, Ren Ceramics, Tend Living, Aaron Glasson, Miki Iwasaki, Laura Huerta, Brillan De La Cerda, GAD Art & Fabrication, Cara Golden, Margaret R. Thompson, Steve Hartzog, Sasha Seyb, Heather Levine, Debbie Bean, and Pat McGriff

 Currently Unfolding